daviterri/Celestial-Bodys-in-Blender/README.md

 # Celestial-Bodys-in-Blender
 Celestial-Bodys-in-Blender
-To install it download the zip and install like you would do with a normal addon
+To install it download the zip and install it like you would do with a normal addon